ProfessionalsElizabeth R. McColm

 - An ad hoc committee of debtholders in the chapter 11 cases of Pacific Drilling S.A., a leading international offshore drilling contractor with approximately $3 billion in indebtedness, and its affiliates, including in a plan-related mediation ordered by the Bankruptcy Court;

-- Holders of pass through certificates issued to finance certain leveraged lease and sale-leaseback transactions of coal-fired power plants operated by GenOn Mid-Atlantic, LLC and NRG REMA, LLC, non-debtor subsidiaries of GenOn Energy, Inc., one of the ten largest wholesale power generation companies in the United States, in connection with GenOn’s restructuring efforts;
+- Holders of pass through certificates issued to finance two separate leveraged lease transactions of certain coal-fired power plants operated by GenOn Mid-Atlantic, LLC and NRG REMA, LLC, subsidiaries of GenOn Energy, Inc., one of the 10 largest wholesale power generation companies in the United States, in GenOn’s restructuring efforts;

 - The ad hoc committee of first lien noteholders of Armstrong Energy, Inc., a thermal coal mining company with operations in the Illinois Basin region of Western Kentucky, in an asset sale effectuated under a chapter 11 plan pursuant to which Armstrong sold substantially all of its assets to a new joint venture operated by Murray Energy Corporation;